American Society for Neurochemistry: History

 The ASN was incorporated August 5, 1969, and is guided by a set of bylaws and standing rules that incorporate amendments to the bylaws.
 The first president was Donald B. Tower, Jordi Folch Pi was the second president.
 The current president (2013–2015) is Etty Benveniste (University of Alabama at Birmingham) and the current president elect is Babette Fuss (Richmond, Virginia).
 Elections are held ever 2 years to elect the next president, treasurer, secretary, and council members.

 Organization

 The officers and council members are assisted by a number of standing committees.
 An informal history of the ASN has been put together by Claude Baxter.

 Annual meeting

 Annual meetings include plenary lectures, symposia, colloquia and workshops over the course of 4 days.
-The first such meeting was held March 16–18, 1970 in Albuquerque, NM.
+The first such meeting was held March 16–18, 1970 in Albuquerque, New Mexico.

 Every 6 years, the ASN helps organize a joint meeting with the International Society for Neurochemistry.